 By mid-2026, both the iPhone 12 Pro and iPhone 13 sit firmly in the budget-friendly tier of the refurbished iPhone market, and that is precisely what makes this comparison so relevant for value-minded shoppers in the US, Canada, and the UK.

 The iPhone 13 is the stronger all-around choice for most buyers.
-Its A15 Bionic chip, larger battery, and improved low-light camera make it a more capable device for everyday use, and its longer software runway gives it more staying power.
+Its A15 Bionic chip, longer published battery life, and Smart HDR 4 processing make it a more capable device for everyday use, and its longer software runway gives it more staying power.
 Refurbished iPhone 13 units are widely available across certified sellers at competitive prices, often undercutting the iPhone 13 Pro significantly.

 The iPhone 12 Pro still earns its place for buyers who specifically want optical zoom and LiDAR, features absent from the standard iPhone 13.
 If you shoot a lot of portraits or use AR apps, the triple-camera system remains a tangible advantage.
 Its stainless steel frame also gives it a premium feel that the iPhone 13's aluminum body cannot fully replicate.

 In either case, buying refurbished is one of the smartest ways to own Apple hardware.
 Certified refurbished iPhones undergo thorough inspection and typically come with a warranty, meaning you get flagship-tier performance at a fraction of the original cost.
-Use RefurbMe to compare live prices across Apple, Back Market, Amazon Renewed, Gazelle, and other trusted sellers side by side.
+Use RefurbMe to compare live prices across Back Market, Gazelle, Amazon Renewed, and eBay Refurbished side by side, plus the Apple Store's own certified refurbished stock on the models it still carries.

 If you're curious how these models stack up against newer hardware, see our iPhone 13 Pro vs. iPhone 14 Pro comparison.